What Is The Difference Between An SSRI And An SNRI?

 Serotonin is a neurotransmitter, a chemical that transmits messages between nerve cells in the brain.
 It can also be found in the other parts of the central nervous system, smooth muscles of the cardiovascular and bronchial systems, and small amounts in the digestive system.

-Serotonin plays a significant role in controlling emotions, mood, and sleep and is negatively associated with aggression and anxiety disorders.
+Serotonin plays a significant role in controlling emotions, mood, and it is implicated in aggression, depressive conditions, and anxiety disorders.
 If your serotonin levels are low or high, you may experience physical and psychological symptoms.
 For example, serotonin is derived from tryptophan, an amino acid present in foods.
 If your diet is low in tryptophan, it may lead to serotonin deficiency, which can cause a depressed mood or anxiety.

 Norepinephrine